-Michael Lee Stallard and Jason Pankau of E Pluribus Partners is the leader in helping business, government, healthcare and higher education organization create and sustain Connection Cultures that increase employee engagement and strategic alignment to boost productivity, innovation and organizational performance.
+E Pluribus Partners is the leader in helping business, government, healthcare and higher education organization create and sustain Connection Cultures that increase employee engagement and strategic alignment to boost productivity, innovation and organizational performance.

 Prior to founding E Pluribus Partners, Michael was Chief Marketing Officer for the private wealth management businesses of Morgan Stanley and Charles Schwab.
 The programs identified and implemented by the team he assembled and led at Morgan Stanley contributed to doubling the business unit’s revenues over a two-and-a-half year period.
 The practices he and his team developed became the genesis for his approach to elevating the productivity and innovation of individuals and organizations.
 Earlier in his career, Michael worked in investment banking at Barclays de Zoete Wedd and marketing and finance at Texas Instruments.
 Michael’s educational background includes a bachelor’s degree in marketing from Illinois State University, an M.B.A. from University of Texas Permian Basin, and a J.D. from DePaul University School of Law.
 He was admitted to the Illinois bar in 1991.
 Michael is married to Katherine P. Stallard.
 They have two grown daughters.